-Santa Clarita's well-planned community is home to more than 180,000 residents and is consistently ranked one of California's model cities, boasting the essential elements needed for well-balanced living and total wellbeing.
+Santa Clarita's well-planned community is home to approximately 180,000 residents and is consistently ranked one of California's model cities, boasting the essential elements needed for well-balanced living and total wellbeing.
 Santa Clarita ranks as one of the safest cities in California among cities with populations exceeding 150,000.
 Santa Clarita is home to a well-educated population, with more than 61 percent of adults over age 25 and older having attained some college or higher, as compared to Los Angeles County, which averages 43 percent.

 The City of Santa Clarita has experienced continuous growth since its inception in 1987 and City officials work directly with the private and public sectors to attract new businesses to the Santa Clarita Valley.
 This year the City was successful in attracting Advanced Bionics to locate in the City that added 350 high-paying jobs.
+Through the Enterprise Zone, the City's new job growth totals 750.
 The City of Santa Clarita is focused on retaining existing companies and encouraging their growth within the City, while working to attract new business, thereby creating new jobs for residents.
 Santa Clarita has set an aggressive goal of creating two jobs for every household, providing increased opportunities for residents to work close to home.

-The current economic downturn has directly affected the City's revenue growth, producing decreases in sales tax and real property transfer tax revenues.
-However, the City's property tax, property tax inlieu of Vehicle License Fee (VLF), and TOT have all increased for Fiscal Year 08-09.
+The current economic downturn has directly affected the City's revenue growth, producing decreases in sales tax, property tax, property tax in-lieu of Vehicle License Fee (VLF), Transient Occupancy Tax (TOT), and real property transfer tax revenues for Fiscal Year 09-10.